1965:

 1927:

 Disney Legend Gunnar Mansson is born in Stockholm, Sweden.
-He will be Disney's
+He was Disney's

 representative in the Nordic countries of Norway, Finland, Denmark, Iceland and Sweden.